-SAGE discovered (§6) 5 sentences in the ICMP RFC [63] (of which 3 are unique, the others being variants) that had multiple semantic interpretations even after disambiguation.
+SAGE discovered (§6) 5 sentences in the ICMP RFC [61] (of which 3 are unique, the others being variants) that had multiple semantic interpretations even after disambiguation.
 It also discovered 6 sentences that failed unit tests (all variants of a single sentence).
-After we rewrote these sentences, SAGE was able to automatically generate code for ICMP that interoperated perfectly with ping and traceroute.
+After fixing these, SAGE was able to automatically generate code for ICMP that interoperated perfectly with ping and traceroute.
 In contrast, graduate students asked to implement ICMP in a networking course made numerous errors (§2).
-Moreover, SAGE was able to parse sections of BFD [35], IGMP [19], and NTP [54] (but does not yet fully support these protocols), with few additions to the lexicon.
+Moreover, SAGE was able to parse significant sections of BFD [34], IGMP [18], and NTP [53], with few additions to the lexicon.
 It generated packets for the timeout procedure containing both NTP and UDP headers.
 It also parsed state management text for BFD to determine system actions and update state variables for reception of control packets.
-Finally, SAGE's disambiguation is often very effective, reducing, in some cases, 56 logical forms (an intermediate representation) to 1.
-We have open-sourced our SAGE implementation [69].
+Finally, SAGE's disambiguation is often very effective, reducing, in some cases, 56 logical forms to 1.

 Toward greater generality.
 SAGE is a significant first step toward automated processing of natural-language protocol specifications, but much work remains.
-Protocol specifications contain many components; Table 1 indicates which ones SAGE supports well (in green), which it supports partially (in olive), and which it does not support.
-Some protocols contain complex state machine descriptions (e.g., TCP) or describe how to process and update state (e.g., BGP); SAGE can parse state management in a simpler protocol like BFD.
-Other protocols describe software architectures (e.g., OSPF, RTP) and communication patterns (e.g., BGP); SAGE must be extended to parse these descriptions.
-In §7, we break down the prevalence of protocol components by RFC to contextualize our contributions, and identify future SAGE extensions.
-Such extensions will put SAGE within reach of parsing large parts of TCP and BGP RFCs.
+Protocol specifications contain a variety of components, and Table 1 indicates which ones SAGE supports well (in green), which it supports partially (in olive), and which it does not support.
+Some protocols contain complex state machine descriptions (e.g., TCP) or describe how to process and update state (e.g., BGP); sage can parse state management in a simpler protocol like BFD.
+Other protocols describe software architectures (e.g., OSPF, RTP) and communication patterns (e.g., BGP); sage must be extended to parse these descriptions.
+In §7, we break down the prevalence of protocol components by RFC to contextualize our contributions, and identify future sage extensions.
+Such extensions will put sage within reach of parsing large parts of TCP and BGP RFCs.